 Easy Homemade Lotion Bars

 If you go through a lot of lotion, you may want to try making your own lotion bars.
-Gardening can be rough on your hands in summer, and hard dryness in winter environments, so having homemade lotions and salves is wonderful!
+Gardening can be rough on your hands in summer, and then there’s the dry heat in winter that’s harsh on the skin.

 I realized this when I started having allergic reactions.

 Skin is the body’s largest organ and it can absorb like a sponge.

 In my family we try to be very conscientious about what we put into our bodies and choose organic as much as possible.
 But for some reason it took me awhile to fully grasp this concept in relation to things like hand lotion.
 What we put on our bodies is absorbed into our bodies.

 What you put on your body goes into your body.

 What helped me wake up and catch on to what I was doing to my body happened when I was given a prescription medication that was to be applied externally.
 The medicine was applied to the backs of my hands and inside of my arms, in order to be absorbed into the body.

 Wake-up call!
 This medicine was entering my body and doing its work solely through absorption.
 So what else was being absorbed through my skin?